storybookjs/react-native/addons/storyshots/storyshots-core/README.md

 });
 ```

-**Note: if you're using lerna you'll probably want to change this; here's an example:**

-In this case this is within a create-react-app where the file structure is as follows:

-If we have a package in our lerna project called `app`, the paths are as follows:
+Or, as a more complex example, if we have a package in our `lerna` project called `app` with the path `./packages/app/src/__tests__/storsyhots.js` and the storybook config directory `./packages/app/.storybook`:

-`./packages/app/src/__tests__/storshots.js`

 ```js
 import path from 'path';